 Hemifacial spasm is a nervous system disorder in which the muscles on one side of your face twitch involuntarily.
-Hemifacial spasm may be caused by a blood vessel touching a facial nerve, a facial nerve injury or a tumor, or it may not have a cause.
+Hemifacial spasm is most often caused by a blood vessel touching a facial nerve, but it may be caused by a facial nerve injury or a tumor, or it may not have a cause.

 Hemifacial spasm care at Mayo Clinic